Expert writing, ChatGPT-like tools and originality

 The NeurIPS LLM policy says: “Therefore, while authors are welcome to use any tool they wish for preparing and writing the paper, they must ensure that all content is correct and original.”

 The first part is the easy one: Whatever you take over, you are responsible for correctness.
 The second part is more delicate: The content has to be original, when submitted to NeurIPS.
 This raises the question of whether LLMs produce original output?
 By “original” we mean it is not derived.
-Well, each of our thoughts is derived, but the question is rather what the level of originality is, i.e., how far does an original thought take us from the cloud of previous thoughts.
+Well, each of our thoughts is derived, but the question is rather what the level of originality is, i.e., how far does a new thought take us from the cloud of previous thoughts.

 Bloom’s taxonomy

-A very popular model for learning levels – and in a sense also cognition levels – is Bloom’s taxonomy, originating back to 1950s.
-In a revised form it is illustrated below, as taken from Wikipedia.
 We use this model frequently to reflect and assess what levels we shall reach in different courses, e.g., what and how are we addressing these in lectures, in labs, in student projects, at internships or in theses.
 For instance, in a lecture I primarily focus on “remember” and “understand”, I mostly focus on lecturing.
 In labs we take this further and go to “apply”, “analyze” for the exercises at home and in the group we then strive to reach “evaluate”, make the student defend their outcome.
 When I grade a Bachelor or Master thesis I can ask in what sense and to what extent did the student demonstrate the ability to “understand” (background & state of the art section), “apply”, “analyze”, “evaluate” and “create”.

 Likewise we can ask what ChatGPT actually does for us in this context.
 The AI-assisted answer now incorporated in Google Search gives us results on the level of “remember”, it presents facts and the rhetoric mixes in “understand”.
 Often people use a ChatGPT dialog to assist their “analyze” process, also their “evaluate” process, but also at the “understand” level and in principle also at the “apply” level.
-When we use CoPilot to write code or when we generate images then we also reach the “create” level in the sense, the something is assembled, constructed, developed.2
+When we use CoPilot to write code or when we generate images then we also reach the “create” level in the sense that something is assembled, constructed, developed.2

 These days, just like with paper submissions at conferences, students and authors have to declare their utilization of AI during the preparation of their text.
 However, it seems crucial to me that an essential aspect here is in what “mode of writing” the AI has been utilized, as discussed above.
 Because what is sent in is the final text, and we do not see the genesis in the result.
 We only see the genesis when we closely monitor this genesis.

-But let us get back to the question we raised from the NeurIPS LLM policy: Certainly LLMs and other generative AI tools create new work in the sense of the above toxonomy, but do they create original work?
+But let us get back to the question we raised from the NeurIPS LLM policy: Certainly LLMs and other generative AI tools create new work in the sense of the above taxonomy, but do they create original work?

 Originality

 This question reoccurs since the dawn of AI and it comes in various forms.
-A very famous treatment is by John Searle, Minds, Brains and Science, from 1984.
+A very famous treatment is by John Searle, “Minds, Brains and Science”, from 1984.
 It starts with the classic mind-body problem, goes over the question whether computers can think, to cognitive science and ends with a discussion on the freedom of will.
 In chapter two, Searle argues that symbol-manipulating machines – computers – operate at the level of syntax, but for our mind to reason it needs meaning:

 “If my thoughts are to be about anything, then the strings must have a meaning which makes the thoughts about those things.
 In a word, the mind has more than a syntax, it has a semantics.
-The reason that no computer program can ever be a mind is si mply that a computer program is only syntactical, and minds are more than syntactical.
+The reason that no computer program can ever be a mind is simply that a computer program is only syntactical, and minds are more than syntactical.
 Minds are semantical, in the sense that they have more than a formal structure, they have a content.”

 Here then Searle presents the thought experiment of the Chinese room, which can be read as a critique on the Turing test.
 In chapter three, Searle also makes the point that in history we keep using our latest technology as a model to understand our thinking: